vipulDessai/DSA-playground/src/DSA Interviewers/others.md

 Databases: He used mongodb, he said he has not touched it for 3 years, used indexing, improved the searching accuracy and techniques, created index using GUI.
 He tried to recall and explain how he created the index.

 Testing: He did not follow exactly the test driven approach, followed testing of nodejs using jest, chai mocha, react testing library, and updates on tools and practices.

+## some background on 07 aug
+- Mern stack with hapi.js (something like nest but not TS)